kpinc/plaster/docs/index.rst

             # loader-specific default

             result = {}
-            if defaults is not None:
+            if not raw and defaults is not None: result.update(defaults)
-                result.update(defaults)
             if section == 'myapp':
                 result.update({'a': 1})